97 Arrests In Multi-Agency Crackdown On Crime In Minneapolis

 There were 38 illegal guns taken; four had illegal switches, which convert semi-automatic guns to fire automatic.
 A sizeable amount of pills was also recovered, as well as 17 stolen cars, several of which had been carjacked.

 From 17th and Oliver Avenue North to 26th and Bloomington Avenue South, hot spots where crime happens were targets for this detail.
 Sgt.
-Andrew Schroeder let officers and deputies from multiple departments know what they are up against.READ MORE: What You Can Do Now To Prepare For A Possible Recession
+Andrew Schroeder let officers and deputies from multiple departments know what they are up against.READ MORE: Next Weather Alert: Excessive Heat In Twin Cities, T-Storms In Northwestern MN

 “A two-year almost 90% increase in ShotSpotter activations, a 456% increase from 2021 … that’s a lot of gunshots,” Schroeder said.